Rush (wrestler): Major League Wrestling (2018–2019)

-Ring of Honor (2018–2021, 2022)
+Ring of Honor (2018–2021)

 Through CMLL's partnership with the US-based Ring of Honor (ROH) Rush made his debut for ROH on December 15, 2018, defeating T. K. O'Ryan in his first match for the group.
 After the match, he was attacked by the rest of The Kingdom (Matt Taven and Vinny Marseglia) building on Rush and Taven's feud in Mexico.
 On January 15, 2019, it was announced that Rush had signed an exclusive contract with Ring of Honor.
 Rush defeated Vinny Marseglia in first ROH match under full contract on February 9, 2019.
 The following month Rush made his ROH pay-per-view (PPV) debut, as he defeated Bandido as part of the ROH 17th Anniversary Show.

 On September 27, 2019, at the Death Before Dishonor XVII PPV, Rush won the ROH World Championship from Matt Taven.
 At Final Battle, he lost the championship to PCO.

 On December 15 at Final Battle Fallout, Rush introduced the ROH branch of Los Ingobernables, known as La Facción Ingobernable (LFI), including himself, Dragon Lee, Kenny King, and Amy Rose.
 La Facción Ingobernable's first match as a team saw them defeat Villain Enterprises (Marty Scurll, Brody King, and PCO).
 At "Gateway to Honor", held on February 29, 2020, Rush regained the ROH World Heavyweight Championship in a match against PCO and Mark Haskins.
 During the match Nick Aldis attacked PCO during the match, allowing Rush to get the pin fall.

 ROH halted operations in March 2020 due to the COVID-19 pandemic, resuming that August.
 Rush would then make his return on December 10 of that year, defending the ROH World Title against Brody King at Final Battle, where his father La Bestia Del Ring would attack King, assisting Rush in retaining the title, and subsequently joining his sons in LFI.

 In September 2021 Rush Revealed that his contract is scheduled to expire in January 2022.
 On October 27, 2021, Rush, along with the rest of the Ring of Honor roster and All personnel would be released from their contracts and would not be renewed.

-After All Elite Wrestling owner Tony Khan purchased Ring of Honor, Rush, who had been appearing for AEW, made his return to Ring of Honor on July 23, defeating his brother Dragon Lee at Death Before Dishonor.